 1. Sending Credit Dispute Letters to Creditors

 You should send a written dispute letter to your creditors with a list of fraudulent charges from the crime.
 You can include a copy of the police report if your creditor is asking for one.
-It is recommended to send in the letter by certified mail, with return receipt requested, to keep record that the company received your letter and when.
+It is recommended to send in the letter by certified mail, with a return receipt requested, to keep a record that the company received your letter and when.

-Once the creditor confirms your claim, they should send you a letter of the verification and that your disputed account is closed and fraudulent debt discharged.
+Once the creditor confirms your claim, they should send you a letter of verification that your disputed account is closed and fraudulent debt discharged.
 Keep the letter in case the errors reappear on your credit report.

 2. Fix Your Credit Report

 If you are attacked by an identity thief, there’s a good chance that fraudulent activities show up on your credit report.
 If this is the case, you should act quickly to get them corrected.
-While checking your most recent credit report, look out for any other inaccuracies such as your SSN, address, name or initials, and etc.
+While checking your most recent credit report, look out for any other inaccuracies such as your SSN, address, name or initials, etc.

 You can fix your credit report by sending a credit dispute letter to the CRAs.
-Make sure to include all essential items you want fixed and to send it via certified mail for record (learn how to fix your credit report).
-The credit bureau then has 30 days (upon receiving your dispute letter) to investigate your claims and to correct the errors.
-If they do not remediate the items within the 30 days, you can file a lawsuit to get the errors fixed.
+Make sure to include all essential items you want to be fixed and send it via certified mail for record (learn how to fix your credit report).
+The credit bureau then has 30 days (upon receiving your dispute letter) to investigate your claims and correct the errors.
+If they do not remediate the items within 30 days, you can file a lawsuit to get the errors fixed.
 Contact a credit dispute lawyer if you are interested in filing a lawsuit.

 Unauthorized Credit Inquiries

 Credit inquiries are when potential lenders, employers, and landlords pull your credit report to evaluate how much of a risk you are for them.
 If you have too many pulls in a short amount of time, however, it can negatively impact your credit score.
-Because these credit pulls can add up and hurt your credit score, companies and creditors are not allowed to pull a hard inquiry without your authorization (soft pulls are okay and won’t hurt your credit).
+Because these credit pulls can add up and hurt your credit score, companies, and creditors are not allowed to pull a hard inquiry without your authorization (soft pulls are okay and won’t hurt your credit).

 There are several illegal credit pulls that are in violation of the FCRA.
 All illegal credit pulls can have severe consequences.
 You’ll read about some of the unauthorized credit inquiries below.

-When you are applying for a loan or looking to rent an apartment, the lender or landlord will need to pull your credit in order to assess risk of lending it out to you.
+When you are applying for a loan or looking to rent an apartment, the lender or landlord will need to pull your credit in order to assess the risk of lending it out to you.
 This is normal, and you’ll see the inquiry on your credit report.